-The Registry Query Panel appears in all VO query windows and allows you to search for entries in the Registry representing data services of the type appropriate to the window.
+The Registry Query Panel appears in all VO query windows (though by default the TAP window uses an alternative registry search panel) and allows you to search for entries in the Registry representing data services of the type appropriate to the window.
 Note that if you know the service URL for the service that you want to use, you don't need to use this panel at all; you can simply fill in the URL in the lower part of the window.